-We combine the loss functions in both the time domain and the frequency domain in an auto-weighted manner \cite{cipollaMultitaskLearningUsing2018}, thus weights between different loss functions are learned by the deep learning model.
-The final loss function adopted is shown in Eq. \eqref{eq:Loss}.
+We combine the loss functions in both the time and frequency domains in an auto-weighted manner \cite{cipollaMultitaskLearningUsing2018} thus, the weights between different loss functions are learned by the deep-learning model.
+The final loss function is given in Eq. \eqref{eq:Loss}.

-where $\sigma_1$ and $\sigma_2$ are learnable weight-related parameters for FMSE and MAE respectively, and updated following the model training process.
-The chosen optimizer iteratively minimizes $L$ until the gradients converge to the optimal or suboptimal point.
+where $\sigma_1$ and $\sigma_2$ are learnable weight-related parameters for FMSE and MAE, respectively, and are updated according to the model-training process.
+The selected optimiser iteratively minimises $\mathcal{L}$ until the gradients converge to an optimal or a suboptimal point.